alexandertrefz/essence/packages/cli/README.md

 being asked about.
 A stored value the Types no longer fit is dropped where it is met.

+A Type whose Namespace conforms to `Generatable` is drawn through that conformance rather than through its structure, and shrunk through the `shrink` the same Protocol provides: that body answers no candidates, so a Namespace that writes none of its own has its counterexample reported as it was drawn.
+Nothing of such a value is written down either — a stored counterexample is spelled out of the structure the conformance replaced.

 `essence test --mutate` asks what coverage cannot: coverage says a line ran, mutation says a bug there would be caught.
 The compiler changes the code on purpose, one deliberate lie at a time — a comparison rotated a single step, `is`